 - Parodied on The Venture Bros..
 When Dr. Venture gets stung in the neck by a scorpion, Hank puts a tourniquet on his neck to keep the venom from reaching his brain.
 Dr. Venture wakes up in the middle of the procedure and chastises his son for nearly strangling him to death.

 - This is sadly Truth in Television, and happens many times, from negligent medical personnel to well meaning but ultimately clueless Samaritans.

 - Also, this is seen throughout most of history, due lack of medical knowledge of the times, often resulted in treatments that either didn't do the patient any good, or only worsening of their condition.
-For example, medical bleeding, was used on such a wide range of ailments as the plague, swelling, or the common cold, only drained out the white blood cells needed to fight the infection.
+For example, medical bleeding was used on such a wide range of ailments, such as the plague, swelling, or the common cold, but it drained out the white blood cells needed to fight the infection.

 - Some British tropers who were in secondary school in the second half of the 1990s might recall an "instructional" First Aid video about putting someone in the Recovery Position when unconscious.
 The example used?
 A cyclist involved in a hit-and-run, a scenario with a very high probability of spinal injury.
 This might be a result of Science Marches On, as recovery prospects for spinal injuries are a lot better than they were ten years ago, but it's still cringe-worthy in hindsight.

 - Oh, and this same first-aid course apparently consisted of CPR, the Heimlich Manoeuvre and the Recovery Position and that was it.
 Nothing on recognising the symptoms of a stroke or heart attack—the subjects of major public-awareness campaigns so that people seek medical assistance before their condition becomes life-threatening—or dealing with burns, bleeding or a broken bone.